 10. Someone is facing a challenge at work, home, or personally.
 What steps must he or she take to overcome it?
 Non-fiction writers (bloggers, for example) can offer direct advice in second person (you should do this or that) or write an essay or op-ed column in third person about a current social problem.
 Fiction writers can imagine a character contemplating options and making decisions.

-Bonus tip: Who lives (or used to live) in the attic of one of the buildings in the photo above?
-Or why are the buildings tilting?
+Bonus idea: Who lives (or used to live) in the attic of one of the buildings in the photo above?
+What are those structures behind the building?
+Why are the buildings tilting?
 (Pretend it wasn’t the way I held the camera 😀 )

 Comments and questions are always welcome!